Skip to content

 • by

-If you’re learning Tagalog, exploring marine biology, or planning a dive or beach trip in the Philippines, the word for starfish is most commonly bituin-dagat (pronounced bee-TOO-een dah-GAT, with stress on the second syllable of each word), literally meaning “sea star.”
-Another popular and widely understood term is bintana ng dagat (“window of the sea”), especially in educational contexts, children’s books, and tourism.
-In some coastal dialects and among fishermen, you might hear patong or soro-soro, but bituin-dagat is the standard everyday word used nationwide.
+If you’re learning Tagalog, exploring marine biology, or planning a dive or beach trip in the Philippines, the word for Starfish in Tagalog is most commonly bituin-dagat (pronounced bee-TOO-ween dah-GAT).
+This term literally translates to “sea star.”
+Another popular and widely understood term is bintana ng dagat (“window of the sea”), especially in educational contexts and tourism.

+Knowing how to identify a Starfish in Tagalog is a great way to connect with the local culture while exploring the islands.
 Starfish (properly called sea stars) are not fish at all—they are echinoderms famous for their radial symmetry, five (or more) arms, and remarkable ability to regenerate lost limbs.
 In Philippine waters, they are colorful inhabitants of coral reefs, seagrass beds, and rocky shores.
-This blog post covers pronunciation, facts about starfish in the Philippines, practical example sentences, their role in culture and conservation, and more to help you talk about bituin-dagat naturally.

-Bituin-dagat is the most common Tagalog term for starfish/sea star.
-Bintana ng dagat is a poetic or educational alternative often used in schoolbooks and aquarium signs.
+Bituin-dagat is the most common term for Starfish in Tagalog.
+While bintana ng dagat is a poetic alternative, you will find that most locals use the former when discussing marine life.
 Pronunciation of bituin-dagat is bee-TOO-een dah-GAT—say it rhythmically with a light “n” glide.

 Fascinating Facts About Bituin-Dagat in Philippine Waters

 The Philippines, part of the Coral Triangle, hosts exceptional starfish diversity.
 Key areas include Tubbataha Reefs, Apo Reef, Anilao, Puerto Galera, and Palawan—where divers frequently spot vibrant blue, orange, and purple species.
-The crown-of-thorns starfish (Acanthaster) is infamous for periodic outbreaks that damage coral reefs, but it is a natural part of the ecosystem when balanced.
+These creatures are a natural part of the ecosystem.
+Understanding the Starfish in Tagalog context helps you appreciate their role in reef health.

-Starfish can regenerate entire arms (and in some cases, a whole new individual from one arm).
-They feed by everting their stomach onto prey (like corals or mollusks) or prying open shells.
-In Filipino culture, bituin-dagat symbolize resilience and regeneration—often featured in children’s stories and marine education to teach about ocean health.
+Starfish can regenerate entire arms.
+They feed by everting their stomach onto prey or prying open shells.
+In Filipino culture, bituin-dagat symbolize resilience and regeneration.
+Families often share stories of these sea stars to teach the younger generation about the beauty of the National Symbols of the Philippines and our natural heritage.

-Here are 12 practical sentences using bituin-dagat (and related terms), with Tagalog first followed by English translation.
+Here are 12 practical sentences using the term Starfish in Tagalog.
 These cover sightings, facts, diving, and casual conversation.

 1. Ang bituin-dagat ay hindi isda kundi echinoderm.
 (The starfish is not a fish but an echinoderm.)